 Certified Quality Auditor is abbreviated as CQAtest app.
-The app ensures that performance on an Android or Motorola devices remains high and is useful whenever you’re developing for mobile.
+The app ensures that performance on an Android phone or Motorola devices remains high and is useful whenever you’re developing for mobile.

 Aside from any other app that will be used on the iPhone, the CQAtest software application must run quietly and smoothly on mobile without any glitches.

-Overall, the CQA test application, which may appear unexpectedly on your mobile device, is for determining the device's system performance.
+Overall, the CQA test application, which may appear unexpectedly on your Android device, is for determining the device's system performance.
 It looks for flaws, glitches, and strengths, as well as assessing techniques to detect any problems.

-Furthermore, many mobile development companies use this app as a diagnostic tool for recent or future Android models.
+Furthermore, many mobile development companies use this app as a diagnostic tool for recent or future Android phone models.
 The sole purpose of using the CQA test app is to ensure that upcoming mobile devices run smoothly and are an improvement on previous models.

 How did the CQATest App end up on my device?

 The CQATest app is a hidden diagnostic tool found on some smartphone models.
 If your device is in good working order, you will not find this app in your app drawer or on your general homepage apps.
 However, you can easily obtain this app by going to the app list under the “System” menu, instead of the app drawer.

 The app creates a status report of your Android device to ensure that all of your phone's products meet Android's requirements.
 The information that is in the status report can be found in the agreement of "Terms and Services" when you turn on a brand new Android smartphone.
 The CQATest app (aka CQA test app) is system tool that monitors the overall system status.